EZ118/SearSpy/README.md

 Type the Recursion Depth (author suggested to fill the number between 10 and 20, larger number is okey but useless)
 Type `y` or `Y` if you want to save all crawled links
 Type `y` or `Y` to enable URL deduplication mode (TIP: It's faster, but it needs larger RAM)

+2. /tools/csv2json.py
+Drag your csv file on its icon and release, or use `python3 cv2json.py <path>`, or run it and input the file path.

+## To Do
+1. csvTool to enrich the crawled data
+2. make it faster (multi-thread)